 NATIONAL LAME DUCK DAY

 The term “lame duck” originated as a description of stockbrokers in 1700s England who could not pay off their debts.
-The name later carried over to those in business who, while known to be bankrupt, would continue to do business.
+The name later carried over to those in business that would continue to do business while known to be bankrupt.

-Prior to the ratification of the 20th Amendment to the United States Constitution, there was for Congress a 13-month delay between election day and the day the newly elected officials took office.
-In the case of a lame duck, this was a 13 month notice his or her job was terminating crippling their influence.
+Before the ratification of the 20th Amendment to the United States Constitution, Congress had a 13-month delay between election day and the day the newly elected officials took office.
+In other words, the lame-duck was given a 13-month termination notice, crippling their influence.
 Hence the ‘lame’ or injured duck.

 An awful lot of people are confused as to just what is meant by a lame duck Congress.
 It’s like where some fellows worked for you and their work wasn’t satisfactory and you let ’em out, but after you fired ’em, you let ’em stay long enough so they could burn your house down. – Will Rogers